 What is a “Good” GRM?

-What is a “good” gross rent multiplier will largely depend on the properties being compared.
+Determining what a “good” gross rent multiplier is largely depends on the properties being compared.
 For example, in the analysis above, the property with the GRM of 6.8 would be said to have a “good” GRM relative to the other two properties.
 If this same property were compared to ten other properties, however, the investor might find that a GRM of 6.8 is really only middle-of-the-pack and that there are other deals out there that are potentially more profitable.

 This also means that GRM tends to have an inverse relationship with property classes.
 Class A properties, which tend to be more expensive and highly sought after properties (i.e., “trophy assets” or “institutional assets”) will generally have a higher GRM than Class B or Class C properties, which tend to have a lower value – one of the key inputs into the GRM calculation.